 A few extra tips

 Here are a few examples of how our customers make the most of Qwil to enhance their coverage model:

-- Invite potential clients (parents) in the first meeting in a contact group with the onboarding administrative staff.
+- Invite potential clients (parents) in the first meeting in a contact book with the onboarding administrative staff.
 Here you not only have security to share documents to onboard them but also full consent from the start.
 Technology is key differentiator and even more important today.